ari1337an/tensorify/src/PROJECT_STRUCTURE.md

   - `layout.tsx` - Layout for onboarding pages.
   - `onboarding/` - Components and pages for the onboarding process.
     - `layout.tsx` - Layout specific to the onboarding process.
-    - `page.tsx` - Main onboarding page with multi-step form.
+    - `page.tsx` - Main onboarding page with multi-step form that fetches initial questions from an API using the `NEXT_PUBLIC_ONBOARDING_TAG` environment variable before showing built-in questions.
+Collects data throughout the process and submits it to the API during the setup phase.
     - `_components/` - Components specific to the onboarding flow.
+      - `OnboardingApiQuestion.tsx` - Component for handling API-fetched questions, supporting both single_choice and multi_choice question types.
       - `OnboardingSource.tsx` - Component for collecting how users discovered Tensorify.
+      - `OnboardingUsage.tsx` - Component for collecting how users plan to use Tensorify, now with data passing to parent component.
+      - `OnboardingFramework.tsx` - Component for selecting ML/DL/AI framework.
-      - `OnboardingOrg.tsx` - Component for organization name and slug setup.
+      - `OnboardingOrg.tsx` - Component for organization name and slug setup, passes organization data to parent component.
-      - `OnboardingSetup.tsx` - Loading component for workspace setup process.
+      - `OnboardingSetup.tsx` - Real progress bar component that processes and submits onboarding data to the API, now accessing user data (ID, email) and fingerprint from the global store.

 ### UI Components